 Students are expected to complete the entire first year of Core before beginning the second year of Core coursework.
 Students are expected to complete the missed quarter of first year Core before progressing to Capstone.
 Under exceptional circumstances, a student may fail to complete one quarter of first year Core: by being on a leave of absence, withdrawing before completion, receiving an incomplete or not receiving credit (NCR).
 To complete the "missed" quarter the student must retake the missing quarter in any cohort.
-This may be done concurrently by completing the missed quarter in a different cohort or the student may wait to take the class after the completion: each quarter of second year Core must be successfully completed before beginning the next quarter of second year Core coursework.
+This may be done concurrently by completing the missed quarter in a different cohort or the student may wait to take the class after the completion of second year core.
+The second year of Core coursework requires successive completion: each quarter of second year Core must be successfully completed before beginning the next quarter of second year Core coursework.
 If the second quarter is not successively completed the student will need to retake both quarters.
 This is due to the successive nature of the course.
 The student is expected to finish the second year Core sequence before moving on to Capstone.